Kuratoro/zk.zettel.page/why-different.md

 ---
-title: Why is it different from regular notes?
+title: Why is it different from taking regular notes?
 date: 2020-05-14
 ---